 President and Chief Executive Officer

-During her career of more than 30 years with IDFA, Connie Tipton has held a leadership role in virtually all areas of the association, including legislative and international affairs, economic policy analysis, public relations, marketing, education and training, and trade shows.
+As a senior executive of IDFA for over thirty years, Tipton has held a leadership role in virtually all areas of the association, including legislative and international affairs, economic policy analysis, public relations, marketing, education and training, and trade shows.
 She helped to launch the annual Capitol Hill Ice Cream Party and encouraged legislation that created the famous "Milk Mustache" campaign.
 Tipton also led successful legislative campaigns to lessen government involvement in regulations that reduce dairy product marketability.